mwilliamson/whack-run/README.md

   then we can't remove the directory `root-parent` since it contains the mount point for `root-child`.

-1. `setguid` privileges are dropped.
+1. `setuid` privileges are dropped.

 1. `exec` is used to invoke the specified application.